RAT 1222 Radiographic Procedures II

 - Identify frequently radiographed bony structures of the spine and skull as well as the soft tissue structures of the gastrointestinal and genitourinary systems.

 - Describe common positions used to safely and correctly radiograph anatomy of the spine, skull, gastrointestinal and genitourinary studies.
-Describe common positions used in trauma and mobile radiography.

 Credit Hours: 5